Service Dog for POTS — Benefits & Tasks | MyServiceAnimal

 Living with Postural Orthostatic Tachycardia Syndrome (POTS) presents unique and unpredictable daily challenges.
 This specific form of dysautonomia frequently causes sudden fainting, severe dizziness, and rapid heart rate spikes upon standing.
 For many individuals navigating chronic illness, a service dog for POTS is not just a companion; it is a vital medical tool that provides early warnings and critical physical support.

-In this comprehensive guide, we explore the specialized tasks these working dogs perform, the science behind cardiac alerts, and how they transform the lives of their handlers.
+In this complete guide, we explore the specialized tasks these working dogs perform, the science behind cardiac alerts, and how they transform the lives of their handlers.

 What is a POTS Service Dog?